-During my interviews with leading enterprises like SAP, BMW, Lufthansa and many others, to identify their philosophy of doing digital transformation.
-“Our tech teams are applying Agile, product teams are trying to integrate Lean and with the increasing need of customer- and user-centricity we want to combine everything with Design Thinking.
+During my interviews with leading enterprises like SAP, BMW, Lufthansa, and many others, to identify their philosophy of doing the digital transformation.
+“Our tech teams are applying Agile, product teams are trying to integrate Lean and with the increasing need of customer- and user-centricity we want to combine everything with Design Thinking.”

 But which one is the best?

 While agile and scrum helped teams to gain flexibility, speed and the ability of continuous improvement, this generation of project or product management is limited in its capability of understanding and integrating the customer in team activities.
 Human-centered development approaches add the most crucial dimension to the success of any company activity — the customer!

 Put the customer at the center of everything — focus on customer value if you’re struggling to get an alignment as a team.
 Ask yourself on a regular basis:

 How do we know we’re shipping something users care about?

 How do we find out?